Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 • What flights are covered by APPR?

-• Does APPR apply to international travelers?
+• Does APPR apply to international travellers?

 • How long does it take to get APPR compensation?